-A colleague recently shared this timely piece by James Hillman on betrayal with me, which spoke to me personally, and has helped me begin to create an internal frame for mentalizing and processing the ongoing betrayals large and small that are emblematic of our space and time in the United States.
+A colleague recently shared an article by written by James Hillman on betrayal, which has helped me begin to create an internal frame for processing the ongoing betrayals large and small that are emblematic of our space and time in the United States.

-The following are two excerpts from a longer paper in Hillman's collection Loose Ends (1975); I chose these two excerpts as the most concrete parts of the article, which otherwise contains a good deal of philosophical background that is not 100% necessary to understand the essence of his take on betrayal.
-I believe these excerpts--so potent for their phenomenological nearness--bring to bear crucial wisdom for our present time.
+The following are two excerpts from a longer paper in Hillman's collection Loose Ends (1975); I chose these two excerpts as the most concrete parts of the article, which otherwise contains a good deal of philosophical background.
+I believe these excerpts--so potent for their experiential nearness--bring to bear crucial wisdom for our present time.
 I hope they speak to you as they did to me.

 [This first excerpt focuses on what he calls “the dangers which appear after betrayal,” which are both natural self-protective reactions, and at the same time, can block one’s process of moving toward resolution of the betrayal if one gets stuck here.
 Please note that italicized remarks between brackets are my own additions to provide the reader with necessary context].